saarthaksangam/recipe_blog_generator/README.md

 # 🍳 Video Subtitles to Recipe Blog Generator

-A lightweight tool that automatically generates clean, structured Markdown recipe blog posts from `.srt` video transcripts using OpenAI’s GPT-4.1 API.
+A lightweight tool that automatically generates clean, structured Markdown recipe blog posts from YouTube videos using OpenAI’s GPT-4.1 API.

 Originally built for the food blog [**Platin' It with Wendy**](https://www.youtube.com/@PlatinItWithWendy), this project is adaptable for any cooking or content creation workflow that starts with spoken video transcripts.

 ---

 ## 🚀 Features

-- 🧠 Converts transcripts into warm, engaging recipe blog posts using GPT-4.1
+- 🧠 Converts YouTube transcripts into warm, engaging recipe blog posts using GPT-4.1
 - ✍️ Uses OpenAI's chat format with separate **system** and **user** prompts
 - 📄 Markdown-based template files (no prompt logic in code!)
 - 📂 Organizes blog posts by recipe title and creation date
 - 🔐 Uses a `.env` file to securely load your OpenAI API key
+- 🖥️ Modern React frontend for easy blog generation

 ---

 ## 📦 Requirements

 - Python **3.10 or higher**
+- Node.js **18+** and npm (for frontend)
 - An OpenAI API key (requires a paid OpenAI account)

 ---